LucasDelfino92/morrowindsharp/main2.md

 Slows all creatures, NPCs and the Player down when they are walking half-submerged in water.

 [**Wings of Will (Necro Edit)**](mods/Wings%20of%20Will%20(Necro%20Edit).7z)
-Levitation speed is now based on Willpower attribute instead of Speed.
-Includes fixes by **Necrolesian**. [**Original mod by Sataniel**](https://www.nexusmods.com/morrowind/mods/46626).
+Levitation speed is now based on Willpower attribute instead of Speed. [**Original mod by Sataniel**](https://www.nexusmods.com/morrowind/mods/46626).
+The Necro Edit includes fixes by **Necrolesian**.

 ### Mechanics

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.
+This framework is a pre-requisite for **MM - Enhanced Detection**.
 - On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 - Framework

-> ℹ️ This framework is a pre-requisite for **MM - Enhanced Detection**.

 [**MM - Enhanced Detection**](https://www.nexusmods.com/morrowind/mods/47480)
 Adds new Oblivion-inspired visual effects and mechanics for the vanilla Detection magic effects, as well as adds 7 new magic effects.
 It integrates those effects into new spells and distributes them in-game to spell vendors.